darkeclipz/algorithmic-world-building/README.md

 ![Tree](screenshots/tree.png)

-To add a more natural look, we can change the length of the branches with a certain standard deviation and a probability function.
+To add a more natural look, we can change the length of the branches by adding a certain standard deviation multiplied by a probability function.

 ## Todo